 Jason Thomas, Director of Culture, Sport and Tourism

 Jason heads up the Culture, Sport and Tourism Directorate within Welsh Government which includes Cymru Wales brand, Cadw, Visit Wales and Creative Wales.

 Appointed in 2019, Gerwyn is responsible for leading the development of the new approach to supporting the creative sectors in Wales.

 Joedi Langley, Head of Sector Development

-Paul Osbaldeston, Development Lead – Digital
+Paul Osbaldeston, Development Lead – Digital and Screen

 Paul leads on digital, animation and games sectors.
 Along with his small but dedicated team, he makes sure the digital sector in Wales is at the forefront of new technology and innovation.
 He is also responsible for screen development and funding, as well as our dedicated and vital Wales Screen service.

-Peter Francombe, Development Lead – Music
+Peter Francombe, Development Lead – Music and Comedy

 Peter is the lead for music and emerging sectors.
 He heads up a passionate and well-connected team within Creative Wales.